benrotenberg/erc-senses/src/_includes/highlights.md

 Giovanni Pireddu finishes his post-doc (10/31/2023)
 ===================================================

-Giovanni started his new position as a Researcher in the French company Naarea.
+Giovanni has started his new position as a Researcher in the French company Naarea.
 Congratulations!

 Minh-Thé Hoang Ngoc defends his PhD (09/18/2023)